Liars (band): Mess

-On January 13, 2014, Liars premiered their single "Mess on a Mission" and announced the title of their 7th album as Mess, which was released on March 24 via Mute Records.
+On January 13, 2014, Liars premiered their single "Mess on a Mission" and announced the title of their seventh album as Mess, which was released on March 24 via Mute Records.

 TFCF

 On February 20, 2017, Liars updated their site with a short video clip titled TFCF.
 Another video was later added, called TFCF H, and then TFCF E, and so on.
 When taking the last letter of each of these videos, the word THEME is spelled out.
 On June 2, the band released four more videos which spell out the word FROM.
 On June 15 and June 24, more videos were released spelling the words CRYING and FOUNTAIN, respectively.
 On May 18, Andrew announced a new Liars album to be released sometime in August, along with the amicable departure of founding member Aaron Hemphill.
 He will go on tour from August with a new backup band.

 The initialism TFCF was the title of the band's LP which was released on August 25, 2017.
 Liars have, as a matter of course, sounded radically different with each album, pursuing new concepts and occupying diverse mindsets.
-On this, Liars’ eighth studio album, the bustling backdrops of Los Angeles, Berlin and New York have been replaced with a presence far more intimate and autobiographical.
+On this, Liars’ eighth studio album, the backdrops of Los Angeles, Berlin and New York have been replaced with a presence far more intimate and autobiographical.